Isoperimetric inequality for nearly spherical domains in the Bergman ball: Introduction and the formula for the perimeter

-A recent attempt at solving this problem appears in \cite{suli}.
-Moreover, proving this inequality would have implications for the Lieb--Wehrl entropy conjecture in the context of \(SU(N,1)\) (see \cite{prame}).
+A recent attempt at solving the full isoperimetric problem appears in \cite{suli}.
+Moreover, proving such an isoperimetric inequality would have implications for the Lieb--Wehrl entropy conjecture in the context of \(SU(N,1)\) (see \cite{prame} and also \cite{NicolaRiccardiTilliWehrl}).
 In the one-dimensional case, the result was established by Kulikov in \cite{kulik} using the isoperimetric inequality for the hyperbolic disk.
+For some extension of Kulikov result see \cite{kalaj-jfa} and \cite{kalaj-nyjm}.

 The stability framework unifies understanding across Euclidean and non-Euclidean geometries, emphasizing the robustness of optimal shapes under perturbations.
-The Faber-Krahn inequality is essentially a spectral isoperimetric inequality.
+The Faber--Krahn inequality is essentially a spectral isoperimetric inequality.
 It emerges from the same principle as the isoperimetric inequality: balls are optimal shapes for fundamental optimization problems in geometry and analysis.
-The stability of Faber-Krahn inequality for the short-time {Fourier} transform published in \cite{inventnew} also is based on isoperimetric inequality for the Euclidean space.
+The stability of the Faber--Krahn inequality for the short-time {Fourier} transform published in \cite{inventnew} is also based on the isoperimetric inequality for the Euclidean space.
+For an extension and improvement se the paper \cite{inventnew}, see \cite{jkmr}.